Updated: Nov 19, 2020

 Symptoms must last at least two weeks for a diagnosis of depression.
 It is normal for people to experience grief or sadness (such as losing a loved one to cancer), this is natural!
 The important distinction occurs when these feelings perpetuate beyond two weeks, or when one experiences a re-occurrence of depressed episodes.

 There is very little agreement in the medical community as to a singular cause of depression.
-The best evidence so far indicates several external and internal factors that, together, play a role in the pathophysiology (the disordered physiological processes associated with disease) and manifestation of the depressive state.
+The best evidence indicates several external and internal factors that, together, play a role in the pathophysiology (the disordered physiological processes associated with disease) and manifestation of the depressive state.
 Some of these factors include past trauma, changes to sleep patterns, neurochemistry, personality and genetics (5).

 So What Does Current Research Tell Us?